-Such employment will reduce tier II benefits and supplemental annuity payments, which are not otherwise subject to earnings deductions, by \$1 for each \$2 of earnings received subject to a maximum reduction of 50 percent.
+Retired employees and spouses, regardless of age, who work for their last pre-retirement nonrailroad employer are also subject to an earnings deduction in their tier II and railroad retirement supplemental annuity benefits, if applicable, of \$1 for every \$2 in earnings up to a maximum reduction of 50 percent.
 The deductions in the tier II benefits and supplemental annuities of individuals who work for pre-retirement nonrailroad employers apply even if earnings do not exceed the tier I exempt earnings limits.
-Also, while tier I and vested dual benefit earnings deductions stop when an annuitant attains full retirement age, these tier II and supplemental annuity deductions continue to apply after the attainment of full retirement age.
-Work that begins on the same day as the annuity beginning date is not last pre-retirement nonrailroad employment.
+Also, while tier I earnings deductions stop when an annuitant attains full retirement age, these tier II and supplemental annuity deductions continue to apply after the attainment of full retirement age.
+Work that begins on the same day as the annuity beginning date is not last preretirement non-railroad employment.